Single sign-on with Azure Active DirectoryPublic preview

 Assign roles to your team

 Stripe supports the following roles.
+Some of these roles are only available if your account uses the applicable Stripe product.
 For more information, see User roles supported by Stripe.

 Role | Value |